 - turn-key-teachers have little to no prep - engaging for students - flexible for teachers-how much to cover, the pace, the grade level-all at the teachers' discretion - able to ladder up in terms of content and rigor; a variety of pedagogical approaches - easy to assess, giving students practice for online, high-stakes testing and results are easy for teachers to assimilate into individual metrics - easy to connect to parents with certificates and homework, providing parental engagement opportunities

 We hope you find \$martPath to be useful and enjoyable.
-We love feedback, so if would like to share your experiences, please send your comments/suggestions to Julie Heath (Julia.heath@uc.edu).
+We love feedback, so if would like to share your experiences, please send your comments/suggestions to Emily Schalk at emily.schalk@uc.edu.